eseidel/space_traders/README.md

   Unclear if multi-threaded will work OK with json files.
 * Make Survey selection find a value point and then look back further than the last 100 surveys for surveys above that value.
+* Print warnings when our predicted buy/sell price differs from actual.

 Exploring:
 * Explorers should explore an entire system and then go to the jump gate